Events in Frankfurt, Germany | Flemings Hotels Skip to content

 Oktoberfest in Munich is world‑famous and draws millions of visitors every year.
 If you want to experience the magic up close, you'll need more than just a Dirndl or Lederhosen - you'll also need the perfect hotel for your Oktoberfest adventure!

-From September 20 to October 5, 2025, the Theresienwiese will once again be transformed into a fairground full of Bavarian joie de vivre.
+From September 19 to October 4, 2026, the Theresienwiese will once again be transformed into a fairground full of Bavarian joie de vivre.
 Dress in traditional attire, feel the music and raise a Maß of beer.
-Our two Flemings Hotels in Munich give you a front row seat to the action - central, comfortable and full of flair.
+Our Flemings Hotel München-Schwabing gives you a front row seat to the action - central, comfortable and full of flair.

 Check availability here